bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 27°
-- Light Snow
+- Flurries
 - 96% humidity
-- 6 mph wind
+- 7 mph wind
 - 85% cloud cover
 - 21 AQI 🟩
 - About 2.8 inches of snow on the ground